MPacres/nb/README.md

    - send request

   validate if data is saved in the database:

     - open mysql workbench
     - connect to localhost:3026 , database: users, username:assessment, password:assessment
         * select users database
         * execute command "select * from users"
         * it should contain the user information that you send by the post request in users service ("http://localhost:8080/users")

   validate if data is sent in the message broker:

     - open browser type "http://localhost:15672/"
     - login credentials is in "users/docker-compose.yaml" or username:message, password:message, host:rabbitmq
     - once in the rabbitmq dashboard navigate to queues to see list of message in queue
     - create another post request from "http://localhost:8080/users" to verify if messages are received by the message broker

-  validate if message is consume by notifications service
+  validate if message is consume by notifications service:

     - open terminal
     - go to root directory
     - cd notifications